-5 Drag a selection rectangle across the white specks that appear near the guitarist's hat.
+5 Drag a selection rectangle across any white specks that appear close to the guitarist.

 During the pre-matte selection process, and during other matte refinements you'll make later, do not concern yourself with parts of the screen that are not near our foreground subject.
 Those areas are best handled by other mattes.
 But, conversely, do not get too close to the fine hair details to prevent them from eroding.